World News | Pakistan's Anti-terrorism Court Issues Arrest Warrant for JeM Chief Masood Azhar | LatestLY

 Azhar is a fugitive released by India in exchange of passengers of the hijacked Indian Airlines plane IC-814 in 1999.

-After his release in 1999, Azhar formed the Jaish-e-Mohammed and scripted many audacious terror strikes in India.
+After his release in 1999, Azhar formed the JeM and scripted many audacious terror strikes in India.

 On February 26, 2019 India had launched air strikes on what was said to be JeM's biggest training camp in Pakistan's Balakot.

-The global terror financing watchdog Financial Action Task Force (FATF) is instrumental in pushing Pakistan to take measures against terrorists roaming freely in Pakistan and using its territory to carry out attacks in India and elsewhere.
+The FATF is instrumental in pushing Pakistan to take measures against terrorists roaming freely in Pakistan and using its territory to carry out attacks in India and elsewhere.

 The Paris-based FATF placed Pakistan on the Grey List in June 2018 and asked Islamabad to implement a plan of action to curb money laundering and terror financing by the end of 2019 but the deadline was extended later on due to COVID-19 pandemic.